AdaCore/gnatcoverage/doc/gnatcov/getting_started.rst

-directly to a trace file and ``--dump-trigger=atexit`` instructs to perform this operation as part of an execution termination handler, the simplest option in native environments. ``--level=stmt`` states that we will want to perform :term:`statement coverage` analysis afterwards and ``-Ptests.gpr`` specifies the root project for coverage obligations and the main unit(s) to instrument.
+directly to a trace file and ``--dump-trigger=atexit`` instructs to perform this operation as part of an execution termination handler, the simplest option in native environments. ``--level=stmt`` states that we will want to perform statement coverage analysis afterwards and ``-Ptests.gpr`` specifies the root project for coverage obligations and the main unit(s) to instrument.

 After setting ``GPR_PROJECT_PATH`` to designate the directory where the coverage runtime has been installed, building the instrumented program then